 As you build up your list of clients and contacts, you can start developing a database for your top talent.
 This can be done easily by making contacts through events and professional associations, and taking advantage of networking tools such as LinkedIn.
 However, be sure to take a real, genuine interest in prospective candidates here- remember that their careers are of real importance, so you’ll want to build up a network that is authentic as possible.
 Make sure you’re mindful of the Data Protection Act, and let people know if you’re looking to retain their contact details.

 You’ll learn how to offer the best candidate experience

 This can take time to perfect, especially when working with a wide variety of jobseekers.
 Once you find your feet though, you can begin to build up a good reputation for yourself by making the recruitment process as seamless as possible for prospective candidates, and show them that they aren’t just another number.
 As such, the manner that you interact with them should reflect this.

 With so much competition from rival agencies, it’s essential that you liaise with candidates within agreed time frames, and provide feedback when necessary.
 Understandably, job seekers don’t like not knowing where they stand, so be sure to keep in touch and update them on any developments as soon as you can.

-As you progress through your career, remember that most important thing is to remain authentic and human, no matter the candidate or the seniority of the client.
+As you progress through your career, remember that most important thing as a Recruitment Consultant is to remain authentic and human, no matter the candidate or the seniority of the client.
 People are people, and being genuine and sincere will get you far further than being forced or disingenuous.